How to Apply for Undergraduate Admission

 All enrolled students at LIM College are responsible for tuition and fees (as well as the costs associated with any LIM College-sponsored events in which the student participates).
 These fees are charged each term in which the student is enrolled.

 All high school students and non-degree holding transfer students are required to submit proof of high school graduation.
-In addition, all students must provide immunization records prior to attending classes.
+In addition, on-campus students must provide immunization and proof of COVID-19 vaccination records prior to attending classes.
 LIM College will verify proof of graduation of enrolled students from unfamiliar high schools, to verify the high school is approved to grant diplomas.
 “Unfamiliar” is defined as any high school from which the LIM College Undergraduate Admissions Office has not previously received a high school transcript.

 Consideration for merit-based scholarships will be made in the admissions decision process.
 For a complete list of scholarships and awards please see LIM College Scholarships and Grants.